 Wherever you go to have the procedure done, they’ll tell you to buy their eyelash cleaner and brush for applying the cleaner.
-You can not use any oil-based products around your eyelashes and most cleansing products contain oil.
-I bought their products but they made my eyes sting.
-Since you can use any non-oiled based products to clean your lashes, I use Neutrogena wipes now, which my eyes can tolerate.
+You can not use any oil-based products around your eyelashes, and most cleansing products contain oil.
+I bought their products, but they made my eyes sting.
+Since you can use non-oiled based products to clean your lashes, I use Neutrogena wipes now, which my eyes can tolerate.
 You can also use any cleaning brush.
 You don’t need to buy theirs if you don’t want to.
 You’ll need to clean your lashes every night, but once you learn how it can be done in 5 minutes.

-Pricing where I go starts at Classic, about $175 initially.
-Volume is the highest, at $225.Refill pricing will depend upon which category of lash you’ve chosen.
-For Classic it’s about $75 for a refill, $90 for Hybrid, and $100 for Volume.
+Pricing where I go starts at Classic, which is about $175 initially, and Volume is the highest, at $225.Refill pricing will depend upon which category of lash you’ve chosen.
+For Classic, it’s about $75 for a refill, $90 for Hybrid, and $100 for Volume.
 Prices will depend on where you live and the salon you go to.
-In calculating costs you should also consider other items required for maintenance, like the products you need to clean the lashes.
+In calculating costs, you should also consider other items required for maintenance, like the products you need to clean the lashes.
 Everyone will have different ideas of how much is too much to pay for eyelash extensions, but these should all be taken into account when figuring out the true cost of eyelash extensions.

 In the category of big surprises, no one had told me that the professionals strongly discourage using any upper eyeliner.
 I’ve lined my eyes as a part of my eye makeup regimen forever, so I did not know if this would be possible.
 I talked to my technician about options.
 She counseled that if I must, to find a liner product with no oil.
-I use Urban Decay Glide-On Pencil, a non-oil based liner.
-However, eyelash extensions have made me bolder.
-I can now go out in public without eyeliner.
+I use Urban Decay Glide-On Pencil, a non-oil-based liner.
+However, eyelash extensions have made me bolder, so I can now go out in public without eyeliner.
 I find a little smoky eye shadow is all I need.

 They must tape under your eyes to cover the bottom lashes, so they don’t get tangled when they’re applying the new upper lashes.
 That can feel wonky at first.
-But as you get used to it, it becomes a normal part of it.
+But as you get used to it, it becomes a regular part of it.

 Only you can decide.
 You will need to consider the cost and if the maintenance is worth what you will get out of the procedure.
 Everyone will have different opinions on the matter.
 At the end of the day, you will know what works best for your lifestyle and budget.
-For me, I suspect I’ll keep them through the New Year, then reevaluate — the holidays are right around the corner y’all!